-This style is ideal for commuters who want to keep their hair looking great when they arrive at the office, but it’s equally lovely for general wear too!
+This bike helmet-friendly hairstyle is ideal for commuters who want to keep their hair looking great when they arrive at work, but it’s equally lovely for general wear too.

-- Then take a section of hair from the front left-hand side, pull back and cross over the previous section, and pin into place while tucking it underneath.
+- Pull back and cross each section over the previous section, and pin into place with a cute hairclip.

-Et Voila!
-In just a couple of minutes (if that!), your hair is tidy, neat and most of all helmet-friendly!
+- Et voila!
+In just a couple of minutes, your hair is tidy, neat, and most of all helmet-friendly!